val-nvs/trichrome/blueprint.md

 ## Implemented Features

 ### Image Loading and Display
-- Users can upload four images (A, B, C, D) using file input buttons.
+- Users can upload up to four images (A, B, C, D) using file input buttons.
 - The uploaded images are displayed in an overlap container.

 ### Image Manipulation